Board of Directors

 Debbie is a retired pathologist who first saw the St. Croix River 5 1/2 years ago when her fiancé Dave Wiseman brought her to his home on River Street in Osceola.
 She fell in love with the river and has since spent many hours hiking, kayaking, canoeing, and birding on the St. Croix and Namekagon.
 She has served on numerous hospital committees and a couple of medical Boards.
 Debbie has a long-standing interest in prairie conservation and has obtained a conservation easement on a small native prairie she owns in Kansas.
 She and Dave divide their time between Osceola and Kansas City.

-Grant, MN
+Afton, MN

-Loralee DiLorenzo (Vice Chair)
+Loralee DiLorenzo (Chair)

 Marine on St Croix, MN